Prathyum/prathyum.github.io/README.md

-Random portfolio for something to show by using a basic template
+Random portfolio for something to show by using a basic template.